x

 There have been 277 cases of measles reported nationwide this year after it was declared to have been eliminated from the U.S. in 2000.

-The district sent a notification to parents on Wednesday after a student at Windermere Elementary School was diagnosed by their doctor.
+The district sent a notification to parents on Wednesday after a student at Windermere Elementary School was reportedly diagnosed by their doctor.
+District officials said that while measles is highly contagious, they didn't anticipate seeing any additional cases.

 The CDC notes that measles can be serious, especially in young children.
-It can also lead to complications such as pneumonia, encephalitis, and death in rare cases.
+It can also lead to complications such as pneumonia, encephalitis and death in rare cases.

 However, two doses of the measles, mumps, and rubella (MMR) vaccine are highly effective, providing about 97% protection against the virus.
 One dose can be about 93% effective.